Cocycle deformations and Galois objects of semisimple Hopf algebras of dimension $16$: Preliminaries

-A fusion category is pointed if all the simple objects have Frobenius-Perron dimension 1, or equivalently, all simple objects are invertible, therefore the simple objects form a finite group.
-Any pointed fusion category $\mathcal{C}$ is equivalent to a finite group $G$-graded vector space category $Vec^{\omega}_{G}$ with associator isomorphism given by a normalized 3-cocycle $\omega:G\times G\times G\rightarrow k^{*}$.
+A fusion category $\C$ is \emph{pointed} if all the simple objects of $\C$ are invertible, then the isomorphism classes of simple objects form a finite group $G$.
+Therefore $\mathcal{C}$ is equivalent to $Vec^{\omega}_{G}$, the category of finite-dimensional $G$-graded vector spaces with the associativity isomorphism given by a normalized 3-cocycle $\omega\in Z^3(G,\K^{\times})$.

-Two fusion categories $\C$ and $\mathcal{D}$ is categorical Morita equivalent if there exists an indecomposable module category $\M$ such that $\mathcal{D}^{\text{op}}\cong \C_{\M}^{*}$ as fusion categories.
-Here indecomposable means that $\M$ can't be a direct sum of two non-trivial $\C$-module categories. \begin{defi} A fusion category is said to group-theoretical if it is categorically Morita equivalent to a pointed fusion category $Vev^{\omega}_{G}$. \end{defi} In \cite{O2}, all the indecomposable module categories of group-theoretical fusion category is classified.